sappira-inc/molekule/README.md

 1. We use [Yalc](https://github.com/whitecolor/yalc) to preview changes made to Molekule in consuming applications.
 Yalc can be installed by running: `yarn global add yalc`.
 1. Run `yarn preview` (which runs `yalc publish`) to publish the changes to your local `~/.yalc` directory.
 On subsequent updates, run `yarn preview:update` (which runs `yalc update`).
 1. Run `yalc link molekule` in the consuming application, and start (or restart) that application to preview the changes locally.
-1. Once you're satisfied with your changes and want to remove Yalc from the consuming application, run: `yalc remove molekule`.
+1. Once you're satisfied with your changes, run: `yalc remove molekule` to remove the local version from the consuming application, and `yarn install` to restore the package.

 ## Releasing